rasmussenj/Github/README.md

 Vital-Signs-Data-Explorer
 =========================

-It is a students project.
-The python program displayed different data.
+A students project: The python program displays different data.